s-KaiNet/spfx-fast-serve/README.md

 - Hot Module Replacement (HMR) - experimental support
 - doesn't mess up your default SPFx build.
 If you have troubles, simply switch back to regular `gulp serve`

-With `spfx-fast-serve` you will be able to significantly reduce the time from code change to a page refresh in a browser (a few times faster than the default `gulp serve` command).

 ## NGROK serve plugin

 `spfx-fast-serve` supports ngrok as a proxy between webpack dev server and SharePoint.
 This is possible through the *NgrokServePlugin* webpack plugin.
 This option allows you to test your SPFx solution live on mobile devices in development mode.